terrytwk/61040-assignment-4a/context/design/concepts/TestConcept/implementation.md/steps/response.31010354.md

 type Feedback = ID; // The unique identifier for a feedback record itself

 /**
+ * Concept: CustomerFeedback
+ *
+ * purpose: Collect user comments about completed orders for quality tracking and improvement.
+ *
+ * principle: After an order is **completed**, the user (or barista on behalf of the user) can
+ * record a feedback comment linked to that order; feedback for non-completed or canceled orders is rejected.
+ *
  * Interface representing the state of a single feedback record.
  * Corresponds to:
  * a set of Feedbacks with